“Johnston explores the limits of his instrument with a hankering for originality…running away and never looking back.”

 – Downbeat Magazine, June 2007, “25 Trumpeters for the Future.”

 “Someone to watch, on trumpet of course, but as a composer and bandleader as well.”

 – John Corbett, Downbeat Magazine, Aug 2009

 About Darren Johnston

 As a composer, he has written for small jazz groups, big bands, string quartet, chamber ensembles and even a multi-generational choir, with songs based on a collection of immigrant letters.
-He has written for dance companies such as Axis Dance, Amy Seiwert’s Imagery, Robert Moses’ Kin, Liss Fain, and others, as well as for short films.
+He has written for dance companies such as Axis Dance, Amy Seiwert’s Imagery, Robert Moses’ Kin, Liss Fain, and others, as well as for dance films.